VitaeCME Conflict of Interest Policy

 Policy and Procedures for Managing Conflicts of Interest

-The review, identification, and resolution process must take place prior to the activity; all individuals in a position to control content must return the disclosure information by the due date.
-Failure to disclose within the necessary timeframe will result in withdrawal of the invitation.
+5. The review, identification, and resolution process must take place prior to the activity or publishing of course material with VitaeCME; all individuals in a position to control content must return the disclosure information by the due date.
+Failure to disclose within the necessary timeframe will result in the withdrawal of the invitation.
 The disclosure information will be reviewed, and should a potential conflict be identified, additional information or dialogue may be required.

-Acknowledgement of all relevant disclosures—i.e., nothing to disclose or existence of affiliation(s), and/or financial relationship(s) or interest(s)—for every individual who serves in a position to control content of the educational activity must be presented to the learners in writing prior to presentation or publication.
+6. Acknowledgment of all relevant disclosures—i.e., nothing to disclose or existence of affiliation(s), and/or financial relationship(s) or interest(s)—for every individual who serves in a position to control the content of the educational activity must be presented to the learners in writing prior to the presentation or publication.
+For live presenting faculty (webinar presenters) this includes either a written statement to be included with the learning objectives distributed before the webinar, or makes a verbal statement at the beginning of the webinar along with a non-disclosure slide, as the second slide of your presentation which includes a non-disclosure statement (sample below)

 Resolution of Conflicts of Interest